 Career Path High is a publicly funded Charter School that enrolls new students through a lottery system.
 If you are wondering if CPH is right for you, click HERE to read more about our school.

-We are currently enrolling for the upcoming school year, If you are interested in enrolling your student, please click on the "Enroll Now" button below.
-Our enrollment cap for the 2019-2020 school year is 250 Students.
+If you are interested in enrolling your student, please click on the "Enroll Now" button below.

 Open Enrollment will close February 15th, and the first Lottery will be run February 19th with lotteries every 2 weeks thereafter.